wgmfisch-appdev/omnicalc-actions/README.md

     Note: don't put spaces around the `=`.

-1. In terminal type in `cd ~/workspace` to go back to your main folder, or just close that tab.
+1. Back in Terminal, type in `cd ~/workspace` to go back to your main folder, or just close that tab.

     > If you ever need to reopen your bash profile, type `cd ~`, hit enter, then type `ls -a`, hit enter and click on the file to open it.

 1. If you have a Rails server running, stop it and re-start it.
 1. The values that we `export` in the `.bash_profile` file become key-value pairs in a special Hash that we can access anywhere in our Rails environment called `ENV`.
-For example, to access this sensitive info, we can open a `rails console` and type in:
+For example, to access this sensitive info, **in a NEW Terminal tab** (it won't work in old tabs) we can open a `rails console` and type in:

     ```ruby
     ENV.fetch("ALGORITHMIA_KEY")